-(1) The price to the public includes the estimated cost of hedging our obligations under the notes through one or more of our affiliates, which includes the profit our affiliates expect to realize in consideration for assuming the risks inherent in providing and managing such hedge and for maintaining the Index during the term of the notes through, among other things, the daily rebalancing adjustment amount.
-For additional related information, please see "Use of Proceeds and Hedging" on page PS-26 of the accompanying product supplement no. 212-A-I.

-(2) If the notes priced today, J.P.
-Morgan Securities LLC, which we refer to as JPMS, acting as agent for JPMorgan Chase & Co., would receive a commission of approximately \$5.00 per \$1,000 principal amount note, some or all of which may be used to allow selling concessions to other dealers.
-This portion of the commission received by JPMS may be more or less than \$5.00 and will depend on market conditions on the pricing date.
-In no event will this portion of the JPMS commission, which includes concessions to be allowed to other dealers, exceed \$10.00 per \$1,000 principal amount note.

-JPMS, as an agent, will also receive the aggregate profits generated from the deduction of the index fee of 0.75% per annum to cover ongoing payments related to the distribution of the notes and as a structuring fee for developing the notes.
+- (1) The price to the public includes the estimated cost of hedging our obligations under the notes through one or more of our affiliates, which includes the profit our affiliates expect to realize in consideration for assuming the risks inherent in providing and managing such hedge and for maintaining the Index during the term of the notes through, among other things, the daily rebalancing adjustment amount.
+For additional related information, please see "Use of Proceeds and Hedging" on page PS-26 of the accompanying product supplement no. 212-A-I. - (2) If the notes priced today, J.P.
+Morgan Securities LLC, which we refer to as JPMS, acting as agent for JPMorgan Chase & Co., would receive a commission of approximately \$2.50 JPM TO CONFIRM per \$1,000 principal amount note, some or all of which may be used to allow selling concessions to other dealers.
+This JPMS commission may be less than \$2.50 and will depend on market conditions on the pricing date.
+In no event will this JPMS commission, which includes concessions to be allowed to other dealers, exceed \$2.50 per \$1,000 principal amount note. - JPMS, as an agent, will also receive the aggregate profits generated from the deduction of the index fee of 0.75% per annum to cover ongoing payments related to the distribution of the notes and as a structuring fee for developing the notes.
 A portion of the index fee may also be used to allow selling concessions to other dealers.
 Payments constituting underwriting compensation will not exceed a total of 8% of offering proceeds.
-See "Selected Purchase Considerations - Return linked to the J.P.
+See "Selected Purchase Considerations Return linked to the J.P.
 Morgan Strategic Volatility Index" in this term sheet and "Plan of Distribution (Conflicts of Interest)" beginning on page PS-63 of the accompanying product supplement no. 212-A-I.